 - Fellows also attend pediatric sleep medicine lectures and scoring sessions at Children’s Hospital.

-- Fellows also attend Wellness Rounds presented by the GME department.
+- Fellows also attend Culture of Medicine Rounds presented by the GME department.

 - Fellows attend national and regional sleep conferences.

 - All fellows are required to participate in on-going or original research projects to graduate from the program.